How to Use a Fire Extinguisher: The PASS Method

 Step 2: AIM at the Base of the Fire

 Aim the nozzle or hose at the base of the flames, not the top.
 The base is where the fuel is burning.
 Discharging at the flames wastes agent and is less effective.
 Stand six to eight feet away from the fire—typical effective range.
 If you're closer, you may get too much heat.
 If you're farther, the discharge agent loses effectiveness.
-Adjust distance based on fire size and your comfort level.
+Adjust distance based on fire size and heat intensity.

 Keep the extinguisher upright.
 Don't invert it unless it's a CO2 unit.
 Keep the nozzle pointing toward the base.
 Never stand directly in the smoke or flame.
 Keep your back to a clear exit.
 For different fire types: trash can or small fire, aim directly at the base of flames.
 Grease fire, aim at the base of the fuel source, not the flames themselves.
 Electrical fire, aim at the base; keep distance to avoid electrical shock.
 Large appliance, aim at the opening where flames are visible.